Bmsce-Acm/bmsceAcm/readme.md

 - For Node setup:
 ```
+cd .\bmsceAcm\frontend
 npm i
+npm run build
 ```

-- Then in the root folder run:
+- For any changes in frontend to appear run this after the changes in frontend
 ```
-npm run dev
+npm run build
 ```

+- To start the App
 ```
 cd .\bmsceAcm\
 python manage.py runserver